President-elect Trump unlikely to seek release of Defense Minister Imran Khan - ExBulletin

 During his tenure as Prime Minister of Pakistan, Khan shared friendly ties with the Trump administration, which is why the PTI is celebrating the US president-elect's return to power as a potential advantage.

-“We have never pinned hope nor do we count on Trump's victory.
-We have obtained the support of the judiciary, Parliament and protests for the release of the PTI founder,” he said. he asserted.
+“We never had any hope and we are not counting on Trump's victory either.
+We got support from the judiciary, parliament and protests for the release of the PTI founder,” he said.

 Raoof said no such discussion had taken place within the parliamentary party.